Amin-MAG/My-Notes/Network/Laboratory a293b/Experiment 1.md

 ❓ Question 3

-I used the `ping` command to check the connection, but of course, they can not `ping` each other.
+I used the `ping` command to check the connection, but of course, they cannot `ping` each other.

 Due to subnet, they have different networks, and they are not reachable!